 A corporate credit card is designed for growing small businesses with $4 million in annual revenue, good corporate credit rating, headcount of at least 15 credit card users, and expected annual credit card expenses of $250,000.
 Benefits include scalable financial controls, lower annual fees, cash rebates, enterprise perks, and sometimes no personal liability.

-Corporate credit cards are a distinct type of card, different from both personal credit cards and small business credit cards.
+Corporate credit cards are a distinct type of card, different from small business credit cards, fleet cards, and small business fuel cards.
 Corporate credit card accounts are issued based on the metrics and creditworthiness of a small business and not the individual business owners.

 Corporate cards are given to select employees and are used to pay for regular business-related expenses, such as travel.
 A corporate credit card is a small business financing option that saves employees time.